jayoharedee/rateme-backend/README.md

 > Check the Dockerfile in the projects root and try and take a guess at what we're doing with this application

-> Information on the Node framework used for this project can be found below.

 #### Instructions

 To create an image from the Dockerfile found in [this project](https://github.com/jayoharedee/rateme-backend), first start by cloning [this project](https://github.com/jayoharedee/rateme-backend) on your EC2. **Make sure you checkout the branch `example/dockerfile` before continuing.**